By Michael Mygind

 Mode: Single Player, Two Player Versus

 I feel that it’s so hard to just write a review on Street Fighter II and not reflect back on just what this single game has done for not only a genre of gaming, but gaming culture and even popular culture.
 Chances are that even if you haven’t played a Street Fighter game in quite some time, you are likely able to recognize at least a few of the original eight characters in the picture below simply based on their color palettes.
-This is not as much of a review as it is a thank you letter to one of the greatest video games ever made.
+This is not as much of a review as it is a thank you letter to one of the greatest video games ever made with their big Murale Design on the streets too.

 The early games in the competitive fighting genre such as Karate Champ (1984) were based around competitive martial arts with points awarded for single hits.
 Yie Are Kung-Fu (1985) introduced opponents with unique move sets and actual matches that ended when the opponent’s life bar was depleted, rendering them unconscious.
 This game would lay the initial groundwork for the modern fighting game.
 Up to this point, games in the genre were still very simple in their controls and premise, with a very small move set and only one playable character.